Graham Turner: Playing career

 Turner was born in Ellesmere Port and was an England youth international.
 He started his playing career at Wrexham before moving to rivals Chester in January 1968 in part-exchange for Ian Moir.
 Five years and 218 Football League appearances later he moved to his third and final club Shrewsbury Town for £30,000.
 Having played as a midfielder for his first two clubs, he switched to centre back.
 He went on to make over 350 league appearances for the Salopians.
 During the 1970s he played against Hereford United several times, the club he was later to buy.

 Managerial career

 Shrewsbury Town

 He became player-manager for the Shrews in the 1978–79 season, the same year the club sealed the Third Division championship.
 Shrewsbury ultimately spent ten seasons in the Second Division and Turner twice led them to the quarter-finals of the FA Cup.
 He ended his playing career in 1983, and left Shrewsbury after six seasons to take charge of Aston Villa in the summer of 1984.

 Aston Villa

-Unfortunately for Turner, his time at Villa Park was less successful and he was sacked on 14 September 1986, just over two years after his appointment, as Villa were heading for relegation from the First Division.
+Turner's time at Villa Park was less successful and he was dismissed on 14 September 1986, just over two years after his appointment, with the club facing relegation from the First Division.